psanan/swiss-german-english/README.txt

 s' eili : little egg
 d' eili: little eggs
 entspanne : to relax

-zocke : to gamble, to play video games game : to play video games abzocke : to beat the system, to profit unfairly [always negative connotation] bestätige : to confirm [DE: bestatigen] [not "konfirmiere"] us em nüüt : out of the blue [DE: aus dem nichts] d' Vergangeheit : the past
+bestätige : to confirm [DE: bestatigen] [not "konfirmiere"] us em nüüt : out of the blue [DE: aus dem nichts] d' Vergangeheit : the past